gencay/vscode-chatgpt/README.md

 # Troubleshooting

 - It's possible that OpenAI systems may experience issues responding to your queries due to high-traffic from time to time.
+- If you get `400 BadRequest` error with API Key based method, it means that your conversation's length is more than GPT/Codex models can handle.
+Clear your conversation history with `ChatGPT: Clear conversation` command and retry sending your prompt.
 - If you get `ChatGPT is at capacity right now` during autologin, the extension will refresh the page every 2 seconds until you see the login page.
 Refreshing may help in some cases, when there is a queue.
 This is unfortunately out of this extension's control.
 If, even after refresh, OpenAI shows capacity error, the browser will close automatically.
 - If you get `ChatGPTAPI error 429`, it means that you are making Too Many Requests.
 Please wait and try again in a few moments.
 If it persists, restart your vs-code.
   - This could also be due to multiple browser/requests being active on OpenAI.
 Make sure that none of your API Keys are being actively used at the moment.